-MAP Super offers you the choice of investing in a diverse range of Pooled Investment Options.
+MYONESUPER offers you the choice of investing in a flexible range of Pooled Investment Options.
 You can choose to invest in one or more of them.
 Each Pooled Investment Option has different types and levels of risk, potential returns, investment time frames and fees.
-Please refer to Part 5 "How we invest your money" for more details about the MAP Super Investment Options and how they work.
+Please refer to Part 5 "How we invest your money" for more details about the MYONESUPER Investment Options and how they work.

-&lt;sup>1 Please refer to Table 3 in Part 2 "How super works" for your preservation age which is dependent on your date of birth
+$^{^{-1}}$ Please refer to Table 3 in Part 2 "How super works" for your preservation age which is dependent on your date of birth

-&lt;sup>2 "Permanently retire" means you do not work in paid employment (gainfully employed) for more than 10 hours per week.
+2 "Permanently retire" means you do not work in paid employment (gainfully employed) for more than 10 hours per week.